Tochi-Nwachukwu/InteractiveDataTable/README.md

 ```
 This project was developed by Nwachukwu Tochukwu Charles

-it is a submission to the technical interview conducted by Data Max registrars.
+This is a submission to the technical interview conducted by Data Max registrars.

 This project is an interactive datatable with search and pagination functionalities.